sensepost/frida-windows-playground/README.md

 # frida-windows-playground

-A collection of frida hooks for experimentation with it on Windows platforms.
+A collection of Frida hooks for experimentation on Windows platforms.